You can't access your file system - FSx for ONTAP

 Amazon FSx manages VPC route tables for Multi-AZ file systems using tag-based authentication.
 These route tables are tagged with Key: AmazonFSx; Value: ManagedByAmazonFSx.
 When creating or updating FSx for ONTAP Multi-AZ file systems using AWS CloudFormation we recommend that you add the Key: AmazonFSx; Value: ManagedByAmazonFSx tag manually.

 If you're unable to reach your Multi-AZ file system, check to see if the VPC route tables associated with the file system are tagged with Key: AmazonFSx; Value: ManagedByAmazonFSx.
 If they are not, then Amazon FSx cannot update those route tables to route the floating IP addresses of the management and data ports to the active file server when a failover event occurs.
-For information about updating your file system's Amazon VPC route tables, see Updating a file system.
+For information about updating your file system's Amazon VPC route tables, see Updating file systems.

 Can't access a file system over iSCSI from a client in another VPC